Serving SAP Fiori UIs

 annotate sap.capire.bookshop.Books with @fiori.draft.enabled;Background

-SAP Fiori drafts required single keys of type UUID, which isn't the case case for .texts entities, generated for localized data.
+SAP Fiori drafts require single keys of type UUID, which is not the case for .texts entities, that are generated for localized data.
 The @fiori.draft.enabled annotation tells the compiler to add an additional technical primary key element named ID_texts.

 See it live in capire/bookstore.